AJnsm/ajnsm.github.io/CV.md

 ### Volunteering

+`2019`
+__Computational Biology Journal Club |__ Co-host
+- Hosted at the MRC Institute of Genetics and Cancer

 `2017 - 2018`
 __Anna's Tuin en Ruigte |__ Beekeeper
-- I was the beekeeper at this public permaculture garden.
+- Beekeeper at a public permaculture garden.
 (AnnasTuinEnRuigte.nl)

 `2017`
 __VoorleesExpress |__ Voorlezer